kraianyn/distress/app/Ideas.md

 Do not imply that the courses have been fetched on entity pages.

+Use regular buttons instead of FABs if the page is dedicated to an action.

 Make the user know if field values are invalid.

-Make it impossible to access the course form if the component entities are empty, or add an ability to add them when adding a course.
-Imply the new entity as the desired one.
+Make it impossible to access the course form if the component entities are empty.

-Use regular buttons instead of FABs if the page is dedicated to an action.

 Make forms look like pages.